aseveritt/scBAMpler/README.md

     - Must match the `--cluster-size` used in make-pseudobulks.
 * `--ft-sizes`
     - Target footprint sizes in cells to sample combinations for.
 Combinations of r=ft_size/cluster_size clusters are drawn.
-    - Sizes that round to a single cluster (r=1) are skipped with a warning, since a lone cluster has no pairwise correlations to score.
     - (default: 500 1000 2000 5000 10000 15000 20000)
 * `--label-col`
     - Name of the grouping column (default: CellLine)